plomino/PlominoDoc/docs/features.rst

 .. image:: images/790674a2.png

-You can then choose the elements you want and click on **Import** to import them into the local database.
+You can then choose the elements you want and click on :guilabel:`Import` to import them into the local database.

 In some cases (depending on firewalls, proxies, etc.), it is easier to export from the local database to the remote one.

-The principle is the same, you just need to use the **Export** section.
+The principle is the same, you just need to use the :guilabel:`Export` section.

 Replication